arturom/portteleport/README.md

 Tunnel is created from CLI options

-Use case: Accessing a database port as a local port when only SSH access is given.
+Use case: Accessing a database port on a remote host as a local port when only SSH access is given to the remote host.

 ### Building the project
 `$ mvn package`